Azure

 7. | Click Accept to authorize to provide access to the APIs for the Directory.Read.All permission in the account. |

 Tip:After the Application Discovery integration task has been enabled after 24 hours, you can add the discovered SSO enabled applications to your list of Managed SaaS Applications.
-For details, see Adding Discovered SSO Enabled Applications to Your List of Managed SaaS Applications.
+For more information, see Adding Discovered SSO Enabled Applications to Your List of Managed SaaS Applications.

 Important:The default number of your organization’s Azure users that are pulled into SaaS Management for discovered SSO enabled applications represents all the users listed in your Azure AD.
 To limit the scope of the Azure user count in SaaS Management to those users assigned to the Azure discovered SSO enabled applications, you need to set the App Role Assignment flag to Yes for each SSO enabled application.
-For details on setting the app role assignment, see the Azure documentation section Update the app to require user assignment.
+For more information on setting the app role assignment, see Microsoft’s documentation topic, Update the app to require user assignment.
 Within SaaS Management, Azure users with an inactive status represent those users who are unassigned from the SSO enabled application.

 HR Roster